Aam1rDaBest/blackjack/segs-2024-tech-test-candidate-pack/segs-blackjack-starter/README.md

 **How to Run Unit Tests**
 -------------------------

-This project includes unit tests to validate game functionality.To run the tests, use this within `segs-blackjack-stater`:
+This project includes unit tests to validate game functionality.
+However, due to the implementation of a graphical component, it as difficult to ensure that all aspects of the system were tested.
+To run the tests, use this within `segs-blackjack-stater`:

 `python -m unittest test.test_deck`